 Planned protection and adaption investments are prioritized in Equity Priority Communities to fully protect households that may be affected by 2 feet of sea level rise (Figure 34).
 The remaining 2% of households not protected by protection and adaptation investments are candidates for a managed retreat program.
-As such, the Draft Plan sea level rise adaption
+As such, the Plan's sea level rise adaption strategy accounts for the estimated cost of a managed retreat program.
+Means-based retrofit subsidies are also prioritized for residential buildings in Equity Priority Communities, enabling resiliency to earthquake and wildfire events for all at-risk households regionwide.

 Figure 34.
-Share of risk-prone households that are protected from natural disasters, 2050 Draft Plan by geography
+Share of risk-prone households that are protected from natural disasters, 2050 Plan by geography